ArminMahban/express-workshop/README.md

 webpage.

 For this to work we need a corresponding post on the backend to save our data to the database.
-I have already hooked up the route on the backend be the handling logic needs to be completed.
+I have already hooked up the route on the backend but the handling logic needs to be completed.

 First to verify that the route is working by running a curl command.